-The user id used to connect to the database.
-It is dependant on the database system used if it must be specified (e.g., Microsoft Access does not need one, while Microsoft SQL Server can force you to use one).
+The User-ID used to connect to the database.
+It is dependant on the database system used if it is to be specified (e.g. Microsoft Access does not need one, while Microsoft SQL Server can force you to use one).
 If in doubt, please see your database administrator.